-The United Kingdom is still some way behind Germany, Spain and Italy, who have all eased lockdown laws over the past couple of weeks.
-It remains a possibility that the Premier League could end with the same fate as Ligue 1 in France, where all sporting fixtures have been banned until September by the French government.
+The UK is still some way behind Germany, Spain and Italy, who have all eased lockdown laws over the past couple of weeks.
+It remains a possibility that the Premier League could end with the same fate as Ligue 1 in France, where all sporting fixtures have been banned until September by the government.

 With that being said, should the UK government decided a similar path for our own sporting events, Premier League clubs’ financial superiority over other European leagues could start to fade.